Historia Augusta: Authorship debate

-Nevertheless, if the validity of six independent authors is accepted, there are still issues, as the way they approached their work does show similar themes and details.
+If the validity of six independent authors is accepted, there are still issues, as the way they approached their work shows similar themes and details.
 All six not only provide biographies for the emperors, but also for the Caesars and usurpers.
 They describe their work and approach in very similar language, and quote otherwise unknown historians and biographers, such as Junius Cordus.
 They collectively share many errors, such as calling Diadumenianus "Diadumenus".
-They also share much idiosyncratic content and similar language, with particular focus on women, wine and military discipline, and were fixated on poor plays on words ascribing personality traits to certain emperors, for instance Verus was truthful, while Severus was a severe individual.
-Additionally, the authors shared certain stylistic characteristics that has been suggested would not naturally occur between individuals writing separately.
-For instance, the authors all happen to use the word occido with respect to killing (a total of 42 occurrences), but only once do any of them use the alternative word of interficio.
+They share much idiosyncratic content and similar language, with particular focus on women, wine and military discipline, and were fixated on poor-quality plays on words ascribing personality traits to certain emperors, for instance Verus was truthful, while Severus was a severe individual.

+The authors shared certain stylistic characteristics that has been suggested would not naturally occur between individuals writing separately.
+For instance, the authors all happen to use the word occido with respect to killing, a total of 42 occurrences, but only once do any of them use the alternative word of interficio.
 This ratio is not found with any other writers in this time period and for this genre.
-Finally, each of the six scriptores authored fictional lives for some of their biographies, all of them using fake sources, documents and acclamations.
+Each of the six scriptores authored fictional lives for some of their biographies, all of them using fake sources, documents and acclamations.

-It has been postulated that the names of the scriptores themselves are also a form of literary playfulness, not only mocking both legitimate authors and historians, but also the narrative itself.
+It has been postulated that the names of the scriptores themselves are a form of literary playfulness, not only mocking both legitimate authors and historians, but the narrative itself.
 The names Trebellius Pollio and Flavius Vopiscus are sourced in various ways from Cicero's writings, as is the name Capitolinus.
-Further, the word vopiscus is a rare Latin term, referring to a twin who survives, while its sibling died in utero; this has been interpreted to refer to "Flavius Vopiscus" as being the final one to survive from the six authors of the History.
+The word vopiscus is a rare Latin term, referring to a twin who survives, while its sibling died in utero.
+This has been interpreted to refer to "Flavius Vopiscus" as being the final one to survive from the six authors of the History.
 Vulcacius is believed to be a mockery of Volcatius Sedigitus, who was a historical literary critic with some association with humor.
-The meanings behind the other two scriptores (Spartianus and Lampridius) have eluded interpretation.
+The meanings behind the other two scriptores, Spartianus and Lampridius, have eluded interpretation.

-Finally, it should also be noted that the results of recent computer-assisted stylistic analysis concerning the single vs multiple authorship have proven to be inconclusive:
+It should also be noted that the results of recent computer-assisted stylistic analysis concerning the single vs multiple authorship have proven to be inconclusive: